 What is character?

-It’s who you are when the spotlight’s not on you.
+It’s who you are when the spotlight’s not

 The best leaders are the same on stage or in the boardroom as they are in a private meeting.

 They’re the same when they’re with one person as they are when they’re with a thousand.

 And the truly great ones are the same when absolutely no one is around.

 As John Wooden famously said, the true test of a man’s character is what he does when no one is watching.

 5. Helping People Who Can’t Help You Back